-You might think that living in the United States can be very expensive, but I have news for you: the United States doesn’t even rank in the top 20 of the world’s top expensive countries.
+You might think that living in the United States can be very expensive, but I have news for you: the U.S. doesn’t even rank in the top 20 of the world’s most expensive countries.
 You’ll probably be even more surprised when you find out what the most expensive country is.

-With the rise in the U.S. dollar (USD) against the world’s currencies over the past year, now may be a better time than ever to consider traveling to one of the world’s most expensive countries to visit.
+With the rise in the U.S. dollar against the world’s currencies over the past year, now may be a better time than ever to consider traveling to one of the world’s most expensive countries.

-The following is a list of the world’s top expensive countries.
-All data were collected from Numbeo, a web site that crowd-sources the prices of goods around the world.
+The following is a list of the world’s most expensive countries.
+All of the data was collected from “Numbeo,” a web site that crowd-sources the prices of goods around the world.
 The cost of living in each country is measured against a base of 100, which represents New York City.
-If a country’s consumer price index is 120 for example, that means it’s 20% more expensive to live there than New York City.
+If a country’s consumer price index is 120, for example, that means it’s 20% more expensive to live in than New York City.
 The list also includes indices for rent, groceries, and restaurants.

 Curious to see which countries made the list?
 Let’s take a look.

 List of Most Expensive Countries in the World: